Skip to main content

 Common reality checks

 • Local service is not the same everywhere.
-Chicago, suburban Cook County, large cities, and rural counties may have different provider networks.
+Chicago, suburban Cook County, large cities, townships, and rural counties may use different providers.

 • Transportation is often limited.
 Many rides need advance notice.
 Same-day rides are not common unless a local emergency program allows it.

 • Home care is not instant.
-The Community Care Program has eligibility rules, assessment steps, and a care plan.
-The state lists formal DON rules for long-term-care need.
+The Community Care Program has eligibility rules, a care-need assessment, and a care plan.

 • Free does not always mean no cost.
-Some Older Americans Act services request donations.
-Other programs may use income, assets, Medicaid, or local fee rules.
+Some services request donations.
+Other programs may use income, assets, Medicaid, membership, or local fee rules.

 • Benefit Access is separate from ABE.
-Use ABE for medical, food, and cash benefits, not for the license plate discount or ride-free transit.
+Use ABE for medical, SNAP, and cash benefits, not for the license plate discount or ride-free transit.

 Common mistakes to avoid